Dale Oliver: Wrestling music composer (2002–present)

-In 2002, Oliver joined NWA:TNA (later Impact Wrestling) where he writes, records and produces music for entrance theme and pay-per-views.
+In 2002, Oliver joined NWA:TNA (later simply TNA) where he writes, records and produces music for entrance theme and pay-per-views.
 Oliver sang on Jeff Jarrett's entrance theme "My World" and AJ Styles' "I AM", for which he collaborated with rap group GRITS, rapped on Samoa Joe's "Nation of Violence" and played guitar on Sting's entrance theme.
 Oliver co-wrote, produced and played all instruments for James Storm's theme, "Longnecks and Rednecks" by Serg Salinas featuring Montgomery Gentry, and also appeared in the 2012 music video.
-Oliver also supplied the entrance themes for The Beautiful People/Velvet Sky, Madison Rayne, Dixie Carter, Tara and Ethan Carter III, as well as others.
+Oliver also supplied the entrance themes for The Beautiful People/Velvet Sky, Madison Rayne, Dixie Carter, Tara and Ethan Carter III, as well Joe Hermes and others.

 In 2010, Oliver collaborated with TNA wrestler Jeff Hardy and Hardy's band Peroxwhy?gen on two songs.
 The first was a remix of the song "Modest" by Hardy.
 The other was a remix of the Peroxwhy?gen song "Another Me", which Hardy used as his entrance theme.
 In 2011, Oliver again teamed with Hardy to work on the track "Resurrected", which Hardy then began using the theme at TNA's "Bound For Glory" Pay-Per-View event on October 16, 2011.
 In 2013 Oliver produced, cowrote and played guitar on Peroxwhy?gen's newest album.
 He also, produced, performed and cowrote Christy Hemme's 2013 holiday album.
 In addition, he played guitar on the Shinedown album The Sound of Madness.

-In 2018, Oliver replaced Chris Anderson in the Outlaws southern rock band as lead guitarist as well as rejoining country band BlackHawk.